foundry-rs/starknet-foundry/docs/src/starknet/script.md

 Starknet Foundry cast can be used to run deployment scripts written in Cairo, using `script run` subcommand.
 It aims to provide similar functionality to Foundry's `forge script`.

-To start writing a deployment script in Cairo just add `cast_std` as a dependency to you scarb package and make sure to have a `main` function in the module you want to run. `cast_std` docs can be found [here](../appendix/sncast-library.md).
+To start writing a deployment script in Cairo just add `sncast_std` as a dependency to you scarb package and make sure to have a `main` function in the module you want to run. `sncast_std` docs can be found [here](../appendix/sncast-library.md).

 Please note that **`sncast script` is in development**.
 While it is already possible to declare, deploy, invoke and call contracts from within Cairo, its interface, internals and feature set can change rapidly each version.